wjddnjs33/wjddnjs33/README.md

-Hi there, My name is Jeongwon Jo(🇰🇷).
+Hi there, My name is Jeongwon Jo.
 I’m a newbie studying about web security and English in Korea.
 And sometimes I join in CTF or Bug Hunting.
 Also, my hobbies are mainly playing game or listening to songs.

 ---
 |Target|Vulnerability|Date|State|